Pearse 5 Year Old Whiskey

 Guests at the Pearse 5 Year Old Launch were intrigued by what appeared to be a brass Spirit Safe in the centre of the Distillery.
 This was the Pearse Whiskey “Vaporiser”!

-Press the button as shown in the photo and whiskey from a bottle of Pearse 5 Year Old is vaporised and propelled towards your nose.
+Press the button and whiskey from a bottle of Pearse 5 Year Old is vaporised and propelled towards your nose.
 It’s a great idea and great fun.
 Keep an eye out for the vaporiser in Dublin Airport and at future Pearse Whiskey tasting events.